melonproject-archive/documentation/chapters/fund.md

   - `disableInvestment)()` - `Owner` is able to disable subscription with specified assets.
 When executed, the Melon Fund will reject subscription requests denominated in the assets specified.

-  - `enableRedemption()` -`Owner` is able to enable redemption in specified assets.
-When executed, the Melon Fund will allow redemption requests denominated in the assets specified.

-  - `disableRedemption()` - `Owner` is able to disable redemption in specified assets.
-When executed, the Melon Fund will reject redemption requests denominated in the assets specified.

   - `shutDown()` - `Owner` is able to shut the Melon Fund instance down.

 #### Participation Functions

   - `requestInvestment()` - Creates a subscription Request specifying the subscription asset, the subscription asset quantity and the quantity of shares to be received.
-The request is added to the requests array with a status of `Active`.

-  - `requestRedemption()` - Creates a redemption Request specifying the redemption asset, the redemption asset quantity and the quantity of shares to be redeemed.
 The request is added to the requests array with a status of `Active`.

   - `executeRequest()` - Executes a specific `Active` investment or redemption Request on the requests array in a way that minimizes potential information advantages of the Investor.